lazell/ufo_reports/README.md

 ![date_clusters](/images/k_means_clusters.png)

-Interestingly reports which were classified as cluster 1 were mostly 4th July 2014 and cluster 2 were almost entirely November 7th 2015.
-Not surprisingly, cluster 4 is spread out across all dates since they are mostly generic descriptive words.
+Interestingly reports in cluster 1 were mostly 4th July 2014 (and not 1997).
+Cluster 2 were almost entirely November 7th 2015.
+Not surprisingly, cluster 4 is spread out across all dates since they are mostly generic descriptive words which would score similar to each other given the nature of the text.

 For a handful of dates, I followed a similar technique of TF-IDF above, to get a summary of popular n-grams (mostly bi-grams) for those events and represented a selection of results in a word-cloud (Please note: these are only a selection of words from the analysis).
 The more frequent a bi-gram appeared in the group, the larger the lettering.
 The larger the letters are compared to other dates the more consistency in the event descriptions.